Rolling circle replication: Circular DNA replication

 Rolling circle DNA replication is initiated by an initiator protein encoded by the plasmid or bacteriophage DNA, which nicks one strand of the double-stranded, circular DNA molecule at a site called the double-strand origin, or DSO.
-The initiator protein remains bound to the 5' phosphate end of the nicked strand, and the free 3' hydroxyl end is released to serve as a primer for DNA synthesis by DNA polymerase III.
+The initiator protein remains bound to the 5' phosphate end of the nicked strand, and the free 3' hydroxyl end is released to serve as a primer for DNA synthesis by a host DNA polymerase (such as DNA polymerase III).
 Using the unnicked strand as a template, replication proceeds around the circular DNA molecule, displacing the nicked strand as single-stranded DNA.
-Displacement of the nicked strand is carried out by a host-encoded helicase called PcrA (the abbreviation standing for plasmid copy reduced) in the presence of the plasmid replication initiation protein.
+Displacement of the nicked strand is carried out by a host-encoded helicase; PcrA (the abbreviation standing for plasmid copy reduced) performs this helicase role in several well-studied Gram-positive plasmid systems, acting in the presence of the plasmid replication initiation protein.

 Continued DNA synthesis can produce multiple single-stranded linear copies of the original DNA in a continuous head-to-tail series called a concatemer.
 These linear copies can be converted to double-stranded circular molecules through the following process:

 First, the initiator protein makes another nick in the DNA to terminate synthesis of the first (leading) strand.
 RNA polymerase and DNA polymerase III then replicate the single-stranded origin (SSO) DNA to make another double-stranded circle.
 DNA polymerase I removes the primer, replacing it with DNA, and DNA ligase joins the ends to make another molecule of double-stranded circular DNA.

 As a summary, a typical DNA rolling circle replication has five steps: